ChuanMeng/QPP4CS/README.md

 ```
 The output files of baselines would be saved in the folder `./output/pre-retrieval/**`.

+## Run PPL-QPP
-Lastly, run the following commands to evaluate all baselines and PPL-QPP:
+Lastly, run the following commands to evaluate all baselines and PPL-QPP in terms of Pearson, Kendall, and Spearman correlation coefficients:
 ```bash
 python -u evaluation_QPP.py \
 --pattern './output/pre-retrieval/cast-19.*' \